UkoeHB/bevy_cobweb/src/react/REACT.md

 # Reactivity Primitives

-Reactivity is built on system commands, system events, a core reactivity API, and a custom scheduling algorithm.
+Reactivity is built on system commands, system events, a core reactivity API, and a custom system runner.

 ## System Commands